KaypeDev/Dee-Flickz/README.md

 - Querying available dates
 - Getting `createMutation` to work properly
 But in the end, it was also **very rewarding**.
+### 9/8/25
+Added a simple loading state to the booking form to help avoid duplicate submissions and accidental clicks while things are processing.
+Inputs and buttons get disabled during API calls to keep things running smoothly and prevent any confusion.
+This also makes the experience a bit nicer for users, especially if the app feels a little slow sometimes.
 ## How to Run
 - npm run dev